Programme

 CONCURRENT SESSION A | Click on the down arrow for more session information

-• with Dr Claire Achmad Chief Children’s Commissioner and Arena Williams MP
+with Dr Claire Achmad Chief Children’s Commissioner, Josiah Tualamali'i, Arena Williams MP and Vanessa Weenink MP, facilitated by Jane Zintl

 Dr Hilary Dutton University of Auckland